sky-uk/osprey/README.md

 - `apiServerCA`, the path to the api-server CA (defaults to `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`) which is the default location of the CA when running inside a kubernetes cluster.
-- `apiServerUrl`, the api-server URL to return to the osprey client
+- `apiServerURL`, the api-server URL to return to the osprey client

 ### `osprey serve auth`